-B.15 Evaluation Criteria
+B.14 Evaluation Criteria

-All applicants must self-identify as Black for the application to proceed to the evaluation stage.
-The Personal, Research and Academic Components, noted below, will be reviewed by the Selection Committee, and an overall score for each applicant will be calculated.
+All applicants must self-identify as Indigenous (i.e., individuals from First Nations, Inuit and/or Métis communities whose traditional and ancestral territories are in Canada) for the application to proceed to the evaluation stage.
+The Personal, Research and Academic Components, noted below, will be reviewed by the Selection Committee which will calculate an overall score for each applicant.
 The relative weight of each component is detailed below.

-Review Criteria Description Relative Weight Personal component (40%) Personal Statement 20% Letters of Reference 20% Passarah component (20%) Research Summary 15% Research component (30%) Mentorship & Training Plan 15% Acadamia component (20%) Academic Transcript(s) 15% Academic component (30%) Applicant Common CV 15%

-(Heart & Stroke version only)
+Review Criteria Application Attachment Relative Weight Personal Component (40%) Personal Statement 20% Letters of Reference 20% Bassarah Company (20%) Research Summary 15% Research Component (30%) Mentorship & Training Plan 15% Academic Transcript(s) 15% Academic Component (30%) Applicant Common CV 15% (Heart & Stroke version only) 15%

 Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw that application from the competition.
-Changes to a research topic beyond the broad fields of heart and brain research will need to be justified.
-Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.
+Changes to a research topic beyond the broad fields of heart and/or brain research will need to be justified.
+Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity will result in application withdrawal.